LeadExecutioner/Data-Science-Projects/README.md

 9) Smile selfie capture- The project will capture images every time the user smiles using OpenCV by implementing machine learning.

 10) Video surveilance- The project will use spatio temporal autoencoder, which is based on a 3D convolution network, implementing deep learning.
 The abnormal events are identified by computing the reconstruction loss using Euclidean distance between original and reconstructed batch.

+11) Object tracking using camshift- Object tracking is defined as a problem of locating a moving object over time in a video or in a real-time camera feed.
+The project implements OpenCV's camshift algorithm for performing object tracking

+12) Youtube recommendation system- The project is built using PyTorch for training the dataset and implementating deep neural network for performing recommendation

+13) Pedestrian detection project- The project is built using a pre-trained machine learning model for detecting people / pedestrian from a video feed, using either a webcam or video file.
+The pre-trained model used for the task is the yolov4-tiny for performing detection

+14) Text summarization project- The project is built implementing deep learning algorithms and using natural language processing

+15) Background removal project- Background removal is presently a quite important feature for video calling especially for professional meetings.
+The project is built using OpenCV and MediaPipe framework.

+16) Custom object detection using yolo- Object detection is one of the most common tasks of computer vision.
+Applications of object detection include identifying objects to complex tasks, understanding different scenarios and making decisions based on them which can be important for self-driving cars and other tools implementing modern technology.
+Security cameras and even modern-day smartphones all have these capabilities built-in with them for various tasks.
+The project is built using YOLO V5.